 Pressure: below the pain threshold

 From the initial position, ask the patient to push the lower jaw forward against your resistance.
-Apply the PIR only on one level and employ three passive stretches after it.
+Apply the PIR only on one level and then employ three passive stretches afterward.
 The white arrows indicate the direction of the muscle contraction.

 PROTOCOL OF HOME SELF-STRETCHING